Barrybee01/Ice_Project/README.md

-# Ice_Project
+# Ice and Water Project
-Contains the important python scripts used to post-process LAMMPS trajectories used in my Master's project
+Contains the important python scripts used to post-process LAMMPS trajectories used in my Master's and PhD project

 LAMMPS_to_XYZ_converter.py will take in a lammpstrj trajectory file from LAMMPS simulations and will convert each timestep in the original trajectory to XYZ format.
 This can be uploaded to software that requires or accepts an XYZ trajectory format.
 Alternatively, the trajectory can be externally sliced into individual timesteps.